MartinBradbury/MEB-Testing/README.md

 *	I want to be able to see the galleries and where these pictures were taken.
 *	I want to see information regarding the locations and species photographed.
 *	I want to know what equipment has been used to take these photographs.
-*	I want to be able to connect to the owner’s social media.
+*	I want to be able to connect to the owners social media.
 *	I want to be able to see comments others have left.

 ### Returning Visitor Goals